vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

   ![List of created segments](img/tkg-airgap-nsxt/T1-gateway-07.png)

 Additionally, you can create the required inventory groups and firewall rules.
-For more information, see [NSX-T Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For more information, see [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

 ## <a id="deploynsxalb"> </a>   Deploy and Configure NSX Advanced Load Balancer
 NSX Advanced Load Balancer (ALB) is an enterprise-grade integrated load balancer that provides L4- L7 load balancer support.
 It is recommended for vSphere deployments without NSX-T or when there are unique scaling requirements.